sanaulhabib/sales-analysis-dashboard-powerbi/README.md

 This project looks at a company's sales data and turns it into an easy-to-read dashboard.
 The data covers 5 regions, more than 20 product types, and different order channels, over about 20 months (Feb 2025 – Oct 2026).

 I cleaned the raw data, organized it properly, and built an interactive Power BI dashboard.
-The dashboard shows total sales, profit, cost, profit margin, total order, avg. order value, monthly sales trend, sales vs profit by region and how each region, product, channel and segment is performing
+The dashboard shows total sales, profit, cost, profit margin, total order, avg. order value, monthly sales trend, sales vs profit by region and how each region, product, channel and segment is performing.

 ## 🖼️ Dashboard Preview